ndsev/zserio/doc/ZserioUserGuide.md

 - `doc-comment-missing`
   Warn when a documentable schema element has no documentation comment assigned.
 Disabled by default.
-- `doc-comment-see`
+- `doc-comment-link`
-  Warn when a documentation see tag contains invalid symbol reference.
+  Warn when a documentation link contains invalid symbol reference (e.g. see tag or markdown link).
 Enabled by default.
 - `doc-comment-unused`
   Warn when a documentation comment is not used - i.e. cannot be assigned to any documentable element.
 Enabled by default.